Royal Berkshire Regiment War Memorial: History and design

 The memorial was built by GE Wallis and Sons Ltd of Maidstone, who also built the Royal West Kent Regiment's memorial, at a cost of £3,000 (1921).
 Major General Edward Thompson Dickson, the colonel of the Royal Berkshire Regiment, unveiled the cenotaph on 13 September 1921.
 The regiment's roll of honour was placed inside the cenotaph during the unveiling ceremony.

 Customary for a Lutyens memorial, the cenotaph stands on a base of three steps and is in Portland stone; it is situated on a lawned area within Brock Barracks, formerly the headquarters of the Royal Berkshire Regiment.
-At the very top of the structure is an urn—a feature Lutyens originally proposed or the cenotaph on Whitehall and which features on the Arch of Remembrance in Leicester.
+At the very top of the structure is an urn—a feature Lutyens originally proposed for the cenotaph on Whitehall and which features on the Arch of Remembrance in Leicester.
 The urn sits on top of a chest tomb, and a three-staged base connects it to the main shaft, which is set back slightly towards the top; the shaft itself is moulded onto a base of two rectangular blocks.
 Although richer than other memorials, the cenotaph is still sparsely decorated.
 Attached to it are two painted stone flags carved by Eric Broadbent—the King's Colour on the west side and the regiment's colour on the east—which are joined to moulded wreaths on the ends by laurel swags.
 Painted flags featured in Lutyens' original proposal for the Whitehall cenotaph (Lutyens proposed six, though the Royal Berkshire Regiment's memorial only features two), but were rejected in favour of fabric, though they feature on several of his other memorials.

 On the north face, the memorial is inscribed: "TO THE MEMORY OF OFFICERS, WARRANT OFFICERS, NON-COMMISSIONED OFFICERS, AND MEN OF THE ROYAL BERKSHIRE REGIMENT", while the south side reads: "THIS MEMORIAL WAS ERECTED BY PAST AND PRESENT OFFICERS AND MEN OF THE ROYAL BERKSHIRE REGIMENT AND THEIR RELATIVES IN MEMORY OF THE 353 OFFICERS AND 6375 OTHER RANKS OF THE REGIMENT WHO FELL IN THE GREAT WAR 1914 – 1918 / RE-DEDICATED TO THE MEMORY OF THE 93 OFFICERS AND 974 OTHER RANKS OF THE REGIMENT WHO FELL IN THE SECOND WORLD WAR 1939 – 1945".
 The names of the dead are inscribed on a wall to the north of the cenotaph.

-The memorial was designated a grade II listed building on 22 December 1975.
+The memorial was designated a Grade II listed building on 22 December 1975.
 In October 2015, as part of commemorations for the centenary of the First World War, Lutyens' war memorials were recognised as a "national collection" and all of his free-standing memorials in England were listed or had their listing status reviewed and their National Heritage List for England list entries were updated and expanded.
-As part of this process, the Royal Berkshire Regiment memorial was upgraded to grade II* listed building status, as was the Royal West Kent's memorial in Maidstone.
+As part of this process, the Royal Berkshire Regiment memorial was upgraded to Grade II* listed building status, as was the Royal West Kent's memorial in Maidstone.